-Join Jess Stratton for an in-depth discussion in this video Navigating the interface, part of Office 365 for Mac: Learn Outlook.
+Join Jess Stratton for an in-depth discussion in this video Navigating the interface, part of Office 365 for Mac: Learning Outlook.

 - Let's go over how to navigate Microsoft Outlook so that you'll be more familiar with it while we're going through this course.
 At the very top of the screen is the "File" menu.
 This contains menu options that are also located on the ribbon tool bar, which is right below it.
 The ribbon tool bar is a tab interface that gives you all sorts of tools and options while you're going through each module in Outlook.
 The ribbon will change according to where you are.
 Such as the "Mail," "Calendar," "Contacts," etc.